Local Thermal Operations and Classical Communication

 The last step is to show that $U$ is indeed unitary and that it satisfies properties \eqref{SLTO_constr}.
 The unitarity is straightforward,

 where we used the orthogonality of projective measurements.
 Finally the commutation relations \eqref{SLTO_constr} follows as well

-where we used the tact that $H^{\mathcal{B}^{(A)}}$ is proportional to identity, then omitted the subspaces on which both Unitary and Hamiltonias are identity, and in the final step, we used the fact that $U_k$ commutes with $H^{(B)}+ H_k^{\mathcal{B}^{(B)}}$ and $P_k^{(A)}$ are energy incoherent.
+where we used the tact that $H^{\mathcal{B}^{(A)}}$ is proportional to identity, then omitted the subspaces on which both Unitary and Hamiltonias are identity, and in the final step, we used the fact that $U_k$ commutes with $H^{(B)}+ H_k^{\mathcal{B}^{(B)}}$ and $P_k^{(A)}$ are energy-incoherent.
 The second commutation relation is satisfied by the same token.